mholling/nswtopo/README.markdown

 ## Running the Script

 Once you have created your configuration file, run the script in the directory to create your map.
-The script itself is the `nswtopo.rb` file.
-The easiest way is to copy this file into your folder and run it from there thusly: `ruby nswtopo.rb`.
-Alternatively, keep the script elsewhere and run it as `ruby /path/to/nswtopo.rb`.
-By giving the script exec privileges (`chmod +x nswtopo.rb` or equivalent), you can run it directly with `./nswtopo.rb` (you may need to modify the hash-bang on line 1 to reflect the location of your Ruby binary).
-For advanced users, add the script location to your path so you can run it anywhere.
+The script can be run as `ruby /path/to/nswtopo/bin/nswtopo` (where `/path/to/nswtopo` is the location where you downloaded or cloned the program).
+On Mac and Linux system, I recommend adding `/path/to/nswtopo/bin` to your executables path variable.
+(How to do this will vary by operating system, [Mac OS](https://www.google.com/search?q=max+add+path) or [Linux](https://www.google.com/search?q=linux+add+path).)
+You should then be able run it simply as the command `nswtopo`.

 When the script starts it will list the scale of your map (e.g. 1:25000), its rotation, physical size and on-the-ground extent.
 The script will then proceed to download topographic data.
 Depending on your connection and the size of your map, many minutes may be required.
 (I suggest starting with a small map, say 80mm x 80mm, just to familiarize yourself with the software; this should only take a few minutes.)
 It is best not to interrupt the program while the topographic data is downloading, as you will have to start over.